Dani (footballer, born 1982): Greece

-On 31 August 2010, Dani agreed to a two-year deal at Iraklis Thessaloniki F.C. of the Superleague Greece.
+On 31 August 2010, Dani agreed to a two-year deal at Iraklis Thessaloniki F.C. of the Super League Greece.
 He made his competitive debut for his new club on 11 September, in a 1–1 away draw to Atromitos FC.
 He scored his first league goal in the 19th round of the season, opening the score against AEK Athens F.C. in an eventual 2–0 win for the hosts.

 In late July 2011, Dani joined fellow league side Skoda Xanthi FC.